 That’s as far as this story ever got retold, because the accompanying laughter drowned the rest out!

-Then there was the story of the “gila monster” Mom sucked up into the vacuum cleaner in Phoenix.
+Then there was the story of the “gila monster” Mom sucked up into the vacuum cleaner in Phoenix in 1952.
 But I’ll save that for another time.
 Let me just say that Saunie Gravely weds Lydia Amadio resulted in much more than an airline adventure named Veterans Air Express and a DC-3 named GAYE LYN.

 The stock certificate for the company’s first public offering was printed for Air Express Company.
-Before it was issued November 9, 1945, as an afterthought, “Veterans” was added to the official name.
+Before it was issued on November 9, 1945, as an afterthought, “Veterans” was added to the official name.
 Look closely at this certificate belonging to Jack Stettner, an original founder and Veterans pilot and manager.
-“V E T E R A N S” is typewritten at top of Veterans Air first stock offering, signed by Nellie Brenner, Secretary Treasurer and Saunie Gravely, President.
+“V E T E R A N S” is typewritten at top of Air Express Company and, again, immediately over the official seal.
+The offering is signed by Nellie Brenner, Secretary Treasurer and Saunie Gravely, President.

 The story goes that the founders altered the name because they were proud of who they really were.
 Plus, they hoped Veterans in their official name might help win cargo contracts with private business — and the government.

-(To date, family and historical records on Nellie & Arthur Brenner remain elusive.
-They both played such vital, active roles in the founding of Veterans Air, finding information on them would be treasure.)
+Dear Reader, to date, family and historical records on Nellie & Arthur Brenner remain elusive.
+They both played such vital, active roles in the founding of Veterans Air, finding information on them would be treasure.

 Saunie Gravely, President of Veterans Air Express and Veterans Air Line — and my Dad!